-is the most commonly used index of flare magnitude.
-Takahashi et al. (2016) assumed that $F{SXR}$ is roughly proportional to the total energy released during flares ( $E{flare}$ ) i.e., $F{SXR} \propto E{flare}$ .
-In addition, they argued that the kinetic energy of the CME ( $E{CME}$ ) is proportional to $E{flare}$ and that the CME mass ( $M{CME}$ ) is the sum of mass within the gravitationally stratified AR.
-Finally, these authors further assumed that the total kinetic energy of solar energetic protons is proportional to $E{flare}$ and that the duration of the proton flux enhancement is determined by the CME propagation timescale.
-As a result, the energetic proton flux $I_P$ in response to the SXR flare class ( $F{SXR}$ ) is scaled as:
+proportional to the total energy released during flares (E{flare}) (i.e., $F{SXR} \propto E{flare}$).
+In addition, they argued that the kinetic energy of the CME (E{CME}) is proportional to E{flare} and that the CME mass (M{CME}) is the sum of mass within the gravitationally stratified AR.
+Finally, these authors further assumed that the total kinetic energy of solar energetic protons is proportional to E{flare} and that the duration of the proton flux enhancement is determined by the CME propagation timescale.
+As a result, the energetic proton flux I_P in response to the SXR flare class (F{SXR}) is scaled as

-$$I_P \propto F{SXR}^{5/6} \tag{1}$$
+$$I{\rm P} \propto F{\rm SXR}^{5/6}.$$ (1)

-As can be seen, there is only one SEP event in our sample that had an $I_P$ larger than $10^4$ pfu (i.e., 8 November 2000).
-This event was associated with an M7.0 SXR flare and hence stands out in the plot as the central uppermost data value (we have indicated this event with a red filled circle in Fig. 1).
-This remarkable SEP event (see Cliver et al. 2019) was associated with a wellconnected source (W77°, e.g., Lario et al. 2003), a wide (>170°) and fast CME (~1700 km/s, see Thakur et al. 2016), a longlasting type II radio burst (Agueda et al. 2012) and a complex type III radio emission (Cane et al. 2002).
+As can be seen, there is only one SEP event in our sample that had an I_P larger than 10^4 pfu (on 8 November 2000).
+This event was associated with an M7.0 SXR flare, and hence stands out in the plot as the central uppermost data value (red filled circle in Fig. 1).
+This remarkable SEP event (see Cliver et al. 2019) was associated with a well-connected source (W77°; e.g., Lario et al. 2003), a wide (>170°) and fast CME $(\sim 1700 \text{ km s}^{-1}; \text{ see Thakur et al. 2016})$, a long-lasting type II radio burst (Agueda et al. 2012), and a complex type III radio emission (Cane et al. 2002).
 Although this SEP event had the potential to be registered by NMs and hence be listed as a GLE, there was no increase measured at ground-based detectors (Bütikofer et al. 2021).
-For this event, the height where the CME-driven shock formed, based on type II radio burst measurements, was estimated to be $\sim 3.5~R{\odot}$ (Thakur et al. 2016).
-This height is a factor of ~2.3 above the median CME height for GLEs and probably too high to accelerate GLE particles.
-We used the same theoretical arguments that were put forth by Takahashi et al. (2016) and thus the slope of the upper limit is kept
+For this event, the height where the CME-driven shock formed, based on type II radio burst measurements, was estimated to be $\sim 3.5 R{\odot}$ (Thakur et al. 2016).
+This height is a factor of ~ 2.3 above the median CME height for GLEs and is probably too high to accelerate GLE particles.
+We used the same theoretical arguments that were put forth by Takahashi et al. (2016), and thus the slope of the upper limit is kept identical.
+However, based on our sample, this upper limit had to be re-scaled, as indicated by the dashed black line.